Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Introduction

-Second, psychometric modeling of log data has typically focused on estimating test takers' latent traits from log data.
-For example, \citet{Shu2017} developed a Markov-item response theory model that combines Markov models with item response theory to identify latent characteristics of test takers and the tendency of each transition to occur. \citet{Han2022} applied mixture Rasch models to log data, specifically mixture partial credit models, to estimate latent features of students. \citet{Han2021} proposed a sequential response model (SRM) that combines a dynamic Bayesian network with a psychometric model to infer test takers' continuous latent abilities from log data.
+Second, psychometric modeling of log data has typically focused on estimating test-takers' latent traits from log data.
+For example, \citet{Shu2017} developed a Markov item response theory model that combines Markov models with item response theory to identify latent characteristics of test takers and the tendency of each transition to occur. \citet{Han2022} applied mixture Rasch models to log data, specifically mixture partial credit models, to estimate latent features of students. \citet{Han2021} proposed a sequential response model (SRM) that combines a dynamic Bayesian network with a psychometric model to infer test takers' continuous latent abilities from log data.

-There has been an increasing interest in analyzing response time from log data.
-Few studies utilized timestamps, i.e., the times when events occurred, for log data analysis.
-For example, \citet{Ulitzsch2021} applied two sequence mining techniques, n-gram analysis and graph-based data clustering, to timestamped log data to investigate the behavioral patterns of correct and incorrect groups. \citet{Fu2023} proposed a joint model of an action sequence and action time from log data, using a sequential response model as a measurement model for an action sequence and a log-normal action time model as a measurement model for the action time. \citet{Chen2020} developed the continuous-time dynamic choice (CTDC) model that considers log data as a marked point process and estimates test takers' latent abilities and behavioral speeds jointly.